sinsunsan/archiref_wiki/Node.js.md

+* [[package.json]] // The package.json list all node modules that are needed for a project

 * install node.js as a user (and no root) http://increaseyourgeek.wordpress.com/2010/08/18/install-node-js-without-using-sudo
 On mac easier to install first brew on a different directory